niborium/advent-of-code-2023/README.md

 # Advent of code 2023 Lua (+ Go)

-My solutions for Advent of Code 2023 (Code in Lua).
-Will use Go in those cases with more complex calculations and large data sets processing
+My solutions for Advent of Code 2023 (Code in Lua + Go).
+Will mostly use Lua but for complex calculations, large data sets and when the quirky language of Lua gets to frustrating i will use Go